attivio/sdk/attivio_module_sdk.md

 ## Adding your module to source control

 Any module worth writing should be added to source control!
 Use github's [excellent documentation](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) to add your module to a github repository.
-Attivio modules are located [here](https://git.attivio.com/attivio-modules).
+1.